HagenFarrell/HagenFarrell/README.md

 I'm a developer passionate about Robotics, Embedded Systems, 3D printing & graphics programming.

 ## Tech Stack
-Here are some of the key technologies I work with:

 ![Skills](https://skillicons.dev/icons?i=cpp,cs,lua,neovim)

 - **C++**: For graphics programming and performance-critical apps (e.g., OpenGL projects).
 - **C#**: For simulations and Unity-based development.
 - **Neovim**: My go-to editor for efficient coding workflows.

-*(Note: If you want to add more like ROS for robotics or Blender for 3D, we can expand this!
-The icons auto-arrange and are fully customizable.)*

 ## Projects
 A few highlights from my repos: